awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 For more information about enabling or disabling audio\-in redirection, see [Enable or disable audio\-in redirection for PCoIP](#gp_audio) or [Enable or disable audio\-in redirection for WSP](#gp_audio_in_wsp)\.
 Using Group Policy to set the Windows power plan to **Balanced** or **Power saver** might cause your WorkSpaces to sleep when they're left idle\.
 We strongly recommend using Group Policy to set the Windows power plan to **High performance**\.
 For more information, see [My Windows WorkSpace goes to sleep when it's left idle](amazon-workspaces-troubleshooting.md#windows_workspace_sleeps_when_idle)\.
 Some Group Policy settings force users to log off when they are disconnected from a session\.
 Any applications that users have open on their WorkSpaces are closed\.
+"Set time limit for active but idle Remote Desktop Services sessions" is currently not supported on WSP WorkSpaces\.
+Avoid using it during WSP sessions as it causes a disconnect even when there is activity and the session is not idle\.

 For information about using the Active Directory administration tools to work with GPOs, see [Set up Active Directory Administration Tools for WorkSpaces](directory_administration.md)\.